tonimelisma/mail/OFFLINE2.md

 ## **3\.
 Phased Implementation Plan (Revised & Detailed)**

-With the build stabilized and critical crash mitigated, the plan focuses on robust synchronization.
+With the build stabilized and critical crash mitigated, the plan focuses on robust synchronization and intelligent data management.

 ---